Jaguars CB Ramsey back at practice

 Jacksonville Jaguars cornerback Jalen Ramsey returned to practice Wednesday after missing two games with a back injury.
-Ramsey's health status and level of participation was expected to be clarified later on Wednesday.
+Ramsey was officially listed as a limited participant in his first practice in 21 days.
+Ramsey visited a back specialist in Houston on Monday but the team did not update his status.

 Ramsey sparked an ongoing distraction with the team by demanding a trade in the aftermath of a sideline confrontation with head coach Doug Marrone.
 Media leaked Ramsey's request, which he said publicly had to have come from the team.
 Ramsey claimed he and his agent agreed to keep the trade request private.
 Owner Shad Khan has said the Jaguars would prefer to sign the 24-year-old All-Pro defensive back, not trade him.